Dayana Yastremska

-Dayana Oleksandrivna Yastremska (Даяна Олександрівна Ястремська; born 15 May 2000) is a Ukrainian professional tennis player.
-She has a career-high ranking of world No. 21 by the Women's Tennis Association (WTA).
-Yastremska has won three WTA Tour titles in five final appearances.
+Dayana Oleksandrivna Yastremska (Даяна Олександрівна Ястремська; born 15 May 2000) is a Ukrainian professional tennis player and musician.
+She has been ranked as high as world No. 21 in singles by the WTA, and No. 82 in doubles, both achieved in January 2020.
+Yastremska has won three WTA Tour titles.
+Her best major performance is reaching the semifinals at the 2024 Australian Open.

-A junior Grand Slam runner-up in both singles and doubles, Yastremska had a quick breakthrough onto the WTA Tour.
+A junior Grand Slam tournament runner-up in both singles and doubles, Yastremska had a quick breakthrough onto the WTA Tour.
 She made her debut in the top 100 and won two titles when she was 18 years old, including her first at the Hong Kong Open in 2018.
 She had a successful 2019 that helped her rise from No. 58 at the start of the year up to No. 22 by the end of the season.
 Yastremska was suspended provisionally from competition at the start of 2021 after testing positive for mesterolone.
-On 22 June 2021, the International Tennis Federation ruled that Yastremska was not responsible for the positive result, and that she is eligible to return to competition immediately.
+On 22 June 2021, the International Tennis Federation ruled that Yastremska was not responsible for the positive result, and that she was eligible to return to competition immediately.
 She made her return to the tour at the Hamburg Open.

-Yastremska is one of the most aggressive players on the WTA Tour and has led the tour in highest percentage of shots that end in a winner, an unforced error, or an opponent's forced error.

 Early life and background

-Dayana Yastremska was born on 15 May 2000 to Marina and Alexander Yastremsky in Odesa, the third-largest city in Ukraine.
+Dayana Yastremska was born on 15 May 2000 to Marina and Oleksandr Yastremsky in Odesa, the third-largest city in Ukraine.
 She has a sister Ivanna who is six years younger.
 Her father had been a volleyball player and also has served on the Odesa City Council.
 When Yastremska was five years old, her grandfather Ivan introduced her to tennis.
 After trying other sports such as gymnastics and swimming, she chose to focus on tennis, saying at the age of twelve, "I chose tennis because it is very hard and beautiful.
 I love work and I want to write my new history in tennis."
 She entered her first tournament when she was seven and finished in third place, despite the event being open to children who were several years older.
 Yastremska credits her parents for her success at tennis, saying, "When I was younger I had to sacrifice a lot of things but now I’m not regretting it...
 I have to say a big thank you to my parents because if they didn’t push me in the right moment then I don’t think I’d have the life I have right now."